JJ/hoborg/text/text.md

 we could either do her or hire her, or hire her and then do her.
 Not that I would have the chance to do either, but I could at least check her out thoroughly.
 And besides, she didn't know squat, so I could play the part.
 If was not as if Vince was going to tell her.
 At my question, she had opened her eyes and was smiling broadly; we had her on the hook.
-She nodded a vehement "yes", opening her eyes and smiling broadly.
+She nodded a vehement "yes," opening her eyes and smiling broadly.

 "So, do you have a name to go with those beautiful eyes?"
 I asked her.
 Vince went along with me.